hathibelagal-dev/instantpolyglot/docs/eng/Volapük.md

 B: **O!
 No golomös lü bed!
 Zesüdos dunön bosi jönik adelo.**

 Translation:
-A: "Good day!
-How are you?"
+A: “Good day!
+How are you?”
-B: "Good day!
+B: “Good day!
 I'm fine.
-And you?"
+And you?”
-A: "I'm not happy and a little tired."
+A: “I'm not happy and a little tired.”
-B: "Why are you not happy?"
+B: “Why are you not happy?”
-A: "Because I didn't pass my exam."
+A: “Because I didn't pass my exam.”
-B: "Oh!
-Don't go to bed!
-It's necessary to do something nice today."
+B: “Oh!
+Don’t go to bed!
+It's necessary to do something nice today.”

 ## Lexical Fields